SannaJuoperi/LogBook_CyberSecurity/README.md

 9.11.2024  3 hours  Module 5: Will Your Future Be in Cybersecurity? and Course Final Exam done.
 I created account and logged in PortSwigger.
 I explore the webpage and read about topics.

-13.11.2024 5 hours  SQL injection - PortSwigger half of the labs done.
+13.11.2024 5 hours  SQL injection - PortSwigger 1/3 of the labs done.

-14.11.2024  4 hours SQL injection - PortSwigger other half of the labs done.
+14.11.2024  2 hours SQL injection - PortSwigger 2/3 of the labs done.

-I have worked 21 hours.
+I have worked 19 hours.